Frequently Asked Questions about Adventure Running Co. Tours

 How can I clean up each day after running?

 If we’re staying in a lodging facility, showers will be available in your room or cabin each day.
 On our camping tours, some campgrounds may have shower facilities.
-When public shower facilities aren’t available, we’ll provide private shower facilities that will allow you to clean up after every day's run.
-A private stall away from the main camp area will be set up to clean up in.
+When public shower facilities aren’t available, we may provide private shower facilities.
+A private stall away from the main camp area will be set up to clean up in when time permits.
+In many cases on our camping tours, we will utilize streams, rivers and lakes to cool off and clean up in after a day of running.
+When our campsite has running water, you can also utilize the wash basins and water spigots.
+You should also carry your own supplies such as wet wipes and washclothes if you come in late and a shower, creek or water spigot option isn't available.

 Great!
 By the end of the week you’ll have made new friends.
 Sharing a trail with other runners in beautiful places is one of the reasons we started these adventure running tours.